city41/breakouts/resources/README.md

 ## The Background

 There are two choices here for the background, either prerendered or using a Tiled tmx file.
-The prerendered version is the entire background in one image, where as thee tile approach builds the background from `tiles.png` and `bg.tmx`.
+The prerendered version is the entire background in one image, where as the tile approach builds the background from `tiles.png` and `bg.tmx` or `bg.json`.

 Most implementations are going the prerendered route for performance reasons.
 If your engine supports tiling via tmx or some other method, it'd be cool to offer that as an alternative.
 If you do, the way I've been doing that is with 'usetiles' as a query parameter in the URL.
 For example on the Lime version: